vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 path: /docs/tutorials/worldchat-subscriptions-example
 layout: TUTORIAL
 preview:
-shorttitle: How to Build Real-Time Chat with GraphQL Subscriptions
+shorttitle: How to Build Realtime Chat with GraphQL Subscriptions
-description: Build a real-time chat where the users can see the locations of all participants on a map - using GraphQL subscriptions and the Apollo client
+description: Build a realtime chat where the users can see the locations of all participants on a map - using GraphQL subscriptions and the Apollo client
 tags:
   - subscriptions
   - apollo